jlan84/sql-assignment/sprint.md

     It will be helpful to create a temporary table that contains the counts of the number of items each user bought.
 You can create a table like this: `CREATE TABLE mytable AS SELECT...`

 2. For each day, get the total number of users who have registered as of that day.
 You should get a table that has a `dt` and a `cnt` column.
+This is a cumulative sum.

     *Hint:* This is a *self join*